donbright/go-hello-static-world/README.md

 This build style can theoretically help when transforming C programs to Go programs, by providing a 'hybrid' system to use during transformation.

-This build style also is a nice way to distribute programs to other people without them having to worry about library versions and installing extra packages.
+Static linking a nice way to distribute programs to other people without them having to worry about library versions and installing extra packages.

 Thanks for reading.
 Thanks shadowmint.